gclust: Hierarchical Clustering Algorithm Genie

 Details

-If d is a numeric matrix or an object of class dist, mst() will be called to compute an MST, which generally takes at most \(O(n^2)\) time (by default, a faster algorithm is selected automatically for low-dimensional Euclidean spaces).
+If d is a numeric matrix or an object of class dist, mst() will be called to compute an MST, which generally takes at most \(O(n^2)\) time.
+However, by default, a faster algorithm based on K-d trees is selected automatically for low-dimensional Euclidean spaces; see mst_euclid from the quitefastmst package.

-Given a minimum spanning tree, the Genie algorithm runs in \(O(n \sqrt{n})\) time.
-Therefore, if you want to test different gini_thresholds, (or ks), it is best to explicitly compute the MST first.
+Once a minimum spanning tree is determined, the Genie algorithm runs in \(O(n \sqrt{n})\) time.
+If you want to test different gini_thresholds or ks, it is best to compute the MST first explicitly.

 According to the algorithm’s original definition, the resulting partition tree (dendrogram) might violate the ultrametricity property (merges might occur at levels that are not increasing w.r.t. a between-cluster distance). gclust() automatically corrects departures from ultrametricity by applying height = rev(cummin(rev(height))).